Atharva-hub-123/Stockify-AI/README.md

 ## ⚠️ Disclaimer

-This project is developed **purely for academic and educational purposes** as part of a B.Tech Artificial Intelligence program.
+This project is developed **purely for educational purpose**.
 It does **not** constitute financial advice.
 Stock market trading involves significant risk of capital loss.
 Always consult a SEBI-registered investment advisor before making any investment decisions.
 Past model performance does not guarantee future results.

 ---